 - Tips for Success: Keep the butter cold for a flaky crust, and don't skip blind baking to avoid soggy bottom.

-- Allow to Cool: Let the quiche cool completely before slicing to ensure clean, perfect slices.
+- Allow to Cool: Let the quiche cool completely before slicing.

 - Storage: Store leftovers covered in the fridge for up to 4 days.
-Reheat in the oven or air fryer to keep crust crisp.
+Reheat in the oven or air fryer.

 - To Make Gluten-Free: Swap the all-butter crust for your favorite gluten-free pie crust or dough (store-bought or homemade).